ziliscite/dictionary-cli/README.md

-# Dictionary CLI
+# Japanese Learning CLI

+Not just a dictionary anymore, lol

-A terminal-based Japanese dictionary and translation application that uses the Jisho.org API for word lookups and the DeepL API for text translation.
+A terminal-based Japanese dictionary, translation, and Japanese analysis application that uses the Jisho.org API for word lookups, the DeepL API for text translation, and DeepSeek AI for Japanese sentence analysis.

 ## Features